Top 10 Most Likely Members of the Young Avengers

 In addition to being the face of the company, the actor (Tom Holland) who plays him in the MCU is very young…24 years young.
 It’s common knowledge that comic book characters rarely age.
 Just look at, well, Spider-Man.
 Spider-Man has been caught somewhere between 18-30 for his entire existence.
 This is conveniently the exact age of Tom Holland.
 This means that Tom Holland could feasibly play Spider-Man for the next ten years.
 And he most likely will.

 Every team needs a captain.
 What better person to captain the Young Avengers than a character with captain already in her name?

+Here’s why.
 The death of Tony Stark left a void on the Avengers team…a void of power, money, and technology.
 Shuri will fill this void.
-As the leader of Wakanda, she will supply the team with finances and weapons in the same way that Tony once did.
+As the leader of Wakanda, she will supply the team with finances, and weapons like Tony once did.